-The "share transfer powers" (as they are referred to in the Banking Act, although the power is broad enough to cover debt securities, warrants and certain other rights, as well as equity shares)^{455]84} include the power of grant the Authorities to modify the terms of any transferred the power to effect the transfer of securities issued by an English Bank and include certain other powers designed to ensure that the exercise of the share transfer power is fully effective.
-A share transfer order" or a "share transfer instrument".185 The exercise of the share transfer powers by an Authority in respect of an English Bank that is a party to the ISDA Master Agreement and Credit Support Document would not affect the rights or obligations of the parties to a the ISDA Master Agreement and Credit Support Document, and therefore have no impact on our conclusions in this memorandum although see below in respect of restrictions on termination.
+The "share transfer powers" (as they are referred to in the Banking Act, although the power is broad enough to cover debt securities, warrants and certain other rights, as well as equity shares) grant the Authorities the power to effect the transfer of securities issued by an English Bank and include certain other powers designed to ensure that the exercise of the share transfer power is fully effective.
+A share transfer by an Authority under the Banking Act would be made by a "share transfer order" or a "share transfer instrument".
+The exercise of the share transfer powers by an Authority in respect of an English Bank that is a party to the ISDA Master Agreement and Credit Support Document would not affect the rights or obligations of the parties to the ISDA Master Agreement and Credit Support Document, and therefore have no impact on our conclusions in this memorandum.

-A property transfer The exercise by an Authority under the Banking Act of the property transfer powers would be made by a "property transfer instrument" $\frac{186}{2}$, $\frac{456}{2}$, A{or} a "property transfer instrument order" $\frac{187}{2}$.
+The exercise by an Authority under the Banking Act of the property transfer powers would be by a "property transfer instrument" or a "property transfer order" 187.
 The property transfer powers include certain other powers designed to ensure that an exercise of the property transfer power is fully effective.
-The exercise of the property transfer powers may provide for the transfer of all property, rights and liabilities of an English Bank or for the transfer of some, but not all, of the property, rights or liabilities of an English Bank. $\frac{157188}{2}$ In the latter case, the transfer would be a "partial property transfer".
+The exercise of the property transfer powers may provide for the transfer of all property, rights and liabilities of an English Bank or for the